 Then hold down the left button of your mouse and just drag the selected items to the window of external disk.
-Mouse pointer turns into a document icon with + sign.
+The mouse pointer turns into a document icon with a + sign.

 A dialog opens, asking whether you want to copy or move items.
 Always click Copy here - moving is a very bad idea, and linking has no effect whatsoever after shutting down Puppy Linux.

-After copying all user profile folders (if your device has more than one) or all necessary subfolders from every user's profile folder (and all custom folders you might have created outside the Documents and Settings or Users folder) to the external disk there is one more very important step to take - copying Windows registry.
+After copying all user profile folders (if your device has more than one) or all necessary subfolders from every user's profile folder (and all custom folders you might have created outside the Documents and Settings or Users folder) to the external disk, continue with rescuing Windows registry.
 This one helps IT specialists restore all Windows and programs' settings, sometimes even licenses and activation data for paid software.

-Navigate to Windows folder (or the folder containing Windows installation) and open System32 folder.
+Navigate to the Windows folder (or the folder containing Windows installation) and open the System32 folder.
 The latter one might take several minutes to finish listing all items in it.
-Then locate the config folder and copy it to external drive.

-Now the file rescuing part is done.
-Click Menu button on Puppy Linux Taskbar.
-Select Shutdown and click Power-off computer to shut down your computer.
+Click the menu button on Puppy Linux Taskbar.
+Select Shutdown and click Power-off computer to shut down your device.